 At this point we need an earlier map, but I lack anything prior to 1932 that provides the kind of detail which might tell us where these two buildings directly above were located.
 Here is a portion of the official colonial government version from 1932:

-As I said above, we have no photos of the Onitsha prison, but I attach here the photo Mr. McWhirter took of the Asaba prison that pre-existed it (across the River).
+While we have no photos of the Onitsha prison, I I attach here the photo Mr. McWhirter took of the Asaba prison that pre-existed it (across the River).

 Now note two other prominent features of this 1932 map.

 First, along the coast, prominently demarcated as “B.B.W.A.”, is a place indicating the British Bank of West Africa (located along the Marina Road and suggestively close to the Roman Catholic Cathedral, perhaps as a measure of spiritual protection in 1932).
 This may or may not reflect the location of the bank photographed by Mr. McWhirter, which is differently labeled as shown here below:

 Note the spikey iron fence (distinctively sharp-pointed rods at close intervals) fronting the building (the apparent storm cloud hovering above the complex may be an artifact of the film-processing, though it looks like a whirlwind), and note also that the building appears to be topped with an array of lightning-rods (the dark horizontal line above the left part of the roof may be an artifact of damage to the photo, or perhaps a significant feature).